shroominic/funcchain/docs/features/ollama.md

     See [ollama.py](https://github.com/shroominic/funcchain/blob/main/examples/ollama.py)
     Also see supported [MODELS.md](https://github.com/shroominic/funcchain/blob/main/MODELS.md)

     In this example, we will use the funcchain library to perform sentiment analysis on a piece of text.
-This showcases how funcchain can seamlessly utilize different Language Models (LLMs), such as ollama, without many unnececary code changes..
+This showcases how funcchain can seamlessly utilize different Language Models (LLMs) from ollama, without many unnececary code changes..

     This is particularly useful for developers looking to integrate different models in a single application or just experimenting with different models.